 Prison construction right on schedule.
 Construction is progressing right on schedule on the new state correctional facility being built just north of Rush City.
 On any given day, there are from 77 to 92 personnel working on site.
 About half of the workers come from within a 25 mile radius of the site.
 The number will increase to 350 to 400 this coming summer.
 While the site is 345 acres, the facility will occupy 85 acres, with 65 acres being inside a 15 foot high razor wire security fence.

-WCMP radio's Home.
-Recreation and Farm Show was held this weekend at the Pine City Armory.
+WCMP radio's Home, Recreation and Farm Show was held this weekend at the Pine City Armory.
+Admission was free and door prizes were awarded.